Neusiedlersee

 Wine villages

-The Schloss Esterházy Haydn steps tour in nearby Eisenstadt pairs well with a Neusiedlersee afternoon — visit Eisenstadt in the morning and cycle or bus to the lake for the afternoon.
+The Schloss Esterházy Haydn steps tour in nearby Eisenstadt pairs well with a Neusiedlersee afternoon — visit Eisenstadt in the morning (the Esterházy Palace where Joseph Haydn spent most of his working life is one of Austria’s most underrated music-history experiences) and cycle or bus to the lake for the afternoon.

 Getting there

-By train: Wien Meidling to Neusiedl am See, approximately 1 hour.
-Neusiedl am See is the main hub for the northern part of the lake.
+By train: Wien Meidling or Wien Hauptbahnhof to Neusiedl am See, approximately 1 hour.
+Neusiedl am See is the main hub for the northern part of the lake, with bicycle rental and boat hire close to the station.

-For Rust and the wine villages on the western shore: bus from Neusiedl am See to Eisenstadt (20 minutes), then bus to Rust (20 minutes).
-Or drive: A3 motorway from Vienna, exit at Eisenstadt, 15 km to Rust.
+For Rust and the wine villages on the western shore: bus from Neusiedl am See to Eisenstadt (around 20 minutes), then bus to Rust (around 20 minutes).
+The bus frequency is limited, so check the current timetable.
+By car, the A3 motorway from Vienna (exit Eisenstadt) puts you on the western shore in about an hour, with Rust a further 15 km south.

 When to go